PETA Crashes Canada Day London Event With Bloody Seal Slaughter Protest And Video

 Date: Thursday, 1 July

 “The seal slaughter is a bloody stain on Canada’s international reputation, and there is no excuse for allowing it to continue”, says PETA’s Mimi Bekhechi.
 “The world is watching and waiting for Canada to end the biggest massacre of marine mammals in the world.”

 During the annual seal slaughter, tens of thousands of baby seals have their heads bashed in or are shot.
 Sealers hook baby seals in the eyes, cheeks or mouth to avoid damaging the animals’ fur.
 They then drag them across the ice, often while the animals are still conscious.

 The commercial seal slaughter is an off-season profit venture for the fishing industry, and it accounts for less than 1 per cent of Newfoundland’s economy.
 It is not a subsistence activity for native peoples.
 Inuit sealing accounts for only about 3 per cent of the slaughter.
-The European Union and the US have banned seal products, and world leaders – including US President Barack Obama, Russian Prime Minister Vladimir Putin and His Holiness The Dalai Lama – have spoken out against the carnage.
+The European Union and the US have banned seal products, and world leaders – including US President Barack Obama, and Russian Prime Minister Vladimir Putin – have spoken out against the carnage.

 For more information, please visit CanadasShame.com.